Podcast Marketing Strategy: How to Grow Your Audience?

 Once your podcast is in the directory, keep your podcast information updated, including your podcast’s title, description, and episode titles and descriptions.

 Positive ratings and reviews can help your podcast stand out in the directory and attract new listeners.
-Encourage your listeners to rate and review your podcast on the directory they listen to your podcast.
+Encourage your listeners to rate and review your podcast on the directory where they listen to your podcast.

 Brand24 is a tool that monitors online mentions across podcasts!